"What does the American Dream mean to you and is it still thriving in Greater Washington?"

-Junior Achievement of Greater Washington was pleased to offer the 2012 Junior Achievement Essay Competition, sponsored by David M. Rubenstein.
-This fall, Junior Achievement invited students from Greater Washington to compete for $110,000 in scholarships.
+Junior Achievement of Greater Washington is pleased to offer the 2015 Junior Achievement Essay Competition, sponsored by David M. Rubenstein.
+This fall, Junior Achievement invites students from Greater Washington to compete for $110,000 in scholarships.

-The competition was open to any student in the 9th-12th grade in Greater Washington from August 22 - October 31, 2012, and asked students to write a 1,000-1,500 word essay on the topic "How Can the Country Readily and Realistically Tackle Growing Income Disparity?"
+The competition is open to any student in the 9th-12th grade in Greater Washington from September 30 - December 8, 2015, and will ask students to write a 1,000-1,500 word essay on the topic, "What does the American Dream mean to you and is it still thriving in Greater Washington?"

 Ten Student Scholarships to Win: